-5.5 Registered Testing Pool and Athlete Whereabouts Requirements
+5.5 Registered Testing Pool and Athlete 5.6 Athlete Whereabouts Requirements Information

-5.5.1 The FEI shall identify a Registered Testing Pool of those Athletes who are required to comply with the whereabouts requirements of the International Standard for Testing, and shall publish on its website a list of the Athletes included in this Registered Testing Pool.
-This list will also be notified by the FEI to the National Federations who shall have the responsibility of notifying their respective Athletes accordingly.
+5.56.1 The FEI shall identify a Registered Testing Pool of those Athletes who are required to comply with the whereabouts requirements of Annex 1 to the International Standard for Testing and Investigations, and shall publish on its make available through ADAMS and the FEI website, a list of the which identifies those Athletes included in thisits Registered Testing Pool.
+This list will also be notified either by the FEI to the name or by clearly defined, specific criteria.
+The FEI shall coordinate with National Federations who shall have the responsibility of notifying their respective Anti-Doping Organisations the identification of such Athletes accordingly and the collection of their whereabouts information.

-The composition of the FEI's RTP is determined in the discretion of the Secretary General of the FEI and in accordance with the International Standard for Testing.
-Consideration will be given to an Athlete's existing enrollment in the RTP of his or her National Anti-Doping Organization, so that the FEI testing compliments rather than duplicates testing from other anti-doping authorities.
+The composition of the FEI's RTP is determined in the discretion of the Secretary General of the FEI and in accordance with the International Standard for Testing-and Investigations.
+Consideration will be given to an Athlete's existing enrollment in the RTP of his or her National Anti-Doping OrganizationOrganisation, so that the FEI testing compliments rather than duplicates testing from other anti-doping authorities.
+The FEI shall review and update as necessary its criteria for including Athletes in its Registered Testing Pool, and shall revise the membership of its Registered Testing Pool from time to time as appropriate in accordance with the set criteria.

-Each Athlete in the Registered Testing Pool (a) shall advise the FEI of his/her whereabouts on a quarterly basis, in the manner set out in Article 11.3 of the International Standard for Testing; (b) shall update that information as necessary, in accordance with Article 11.4.2 of the International Standard for Testing, so that it remains accurate and complete at all times; and (c) shall make him/herself available for

-Testing at such whereabouts, in accordance with Article 11.4 of the International Standard for Testing.
+Athletes shall be notified before they are included in a Registered Testing Pool and when they are removed from that pool.
+Each Athlete in the Registered Testing Pool, in each case in accordance with Annex I to the International Standard for Testing and Investigations: (a) shall advise the FEI of his/her whereabouts on a quarterly basis, in the manner set out in Article 11.3 of the International Standard for Testing; (b) shall update that information as necessary, in accordance with Article 11.4.2 of the International Standard for Testing, so that it remains accurate and complete at all times; and (c) shall make him/herself available for Testing at such whereabouts, in accordance with Article 11.4 of the International Standard for Testing.

-5.5.2 An Athlete's failure to advise the FEI of his/her whereabouts shall be deemed a filing failure for purposes of Article 2.4 where the conditions of Article 11.3.5 of the International Standard for Testing are met.
+5.5.2 An Athlete's failure to advise the FEI of his/her whereabouts shall be deemed a filing failure 5.6.2 For purposes of Article 2.4 where the conditions of Article 11.3.5 of the International Standard for Testing are met.